Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-At the start of a practice period, loosening the spine with the breath is important to prevent injury, particularly at the apex of the scoliosis.
-Kneel with the hands below the shoulders and the knees below the hips.
-Inhaling, lift the head and tailbone, making the lower back concave.
-Exhale and tuck the tailbone, rounding the back and releasing the neck.
-Repeat at least 10 times.
+Kneel in Tabletop position with your hands below your shoulders and your knees below your hips.
+Inhaling, lift your head and tailbone, making the lower back concave.
+Exhale and tuck your tailbone, rounding the back and releasing the neck so that your head is down.
+Repeat at least 10 times, breathing with the movement.

 Balasana (Child’s Pose)